cmrnprry/BodyPerceptionStudy/README.md

 To be used whenever the player checks calories:
 `public void checkedCals();`

+To get the current number of calories:
+`public void getCurCalories()`

 To be used whenever the player opens the food app:
 `public void openedFoodApp();`